 Learning to be an ally to the transgender people in your life, or to transgender people overall, is an ongoing process.
-Some ways to be a good ally are relatively simple and easy, while others require more time, energy, and commitment.
-Whether you’re looking for information on supporting a transgender person in your life or looking for tools that will help you to change the world to be better for transgender people overall, this guide can help.
+Some ways to be a good ally are simple and easy, while others require more time, energy, and commitment.
+Whether you’re looking for information on supporting a transgender person in your life or helping to change the world to be better for transgender people overall, this guide can help.

 One of the most important parts of being an ally to transgender people is learning what it means to be transgender.
 For information on identity, language, and other issues facing transgender people you can visit Frequently Asked Questions about Transgender People, Understanding Non-Binary People, and our About Transgender People hub, which has links to various resources and educational material.

 The Basics: Things to Remember about Being an Ally